 Stop 3: Castlefield Bowl

-Pass by the Castlefield Bowl, the open-air events space tucked beneath the railway arches.
-Even when empty, the scale of the viaducts towering above the grassy amphitheatre makes for dramatic wide-angle shots.
-If you’re lucky, you might catch setup for an event.
+Pass by the Castlefield Bowl, the 8,000-capacity open-air events space tucked beneath the railway arches.
+Even when empty, the scale of the viaducts towering above the terraced amphitheatre makes for dramatic 24–35mm wide shots — use a dark arch as a natural vignette framing the stage area.
+If you’re walking in June or July, the Sounds of the City concert series fills the bowl, and sunset gives a brief window where stage lighting and fading daylight balance against the brick.

 Stop 4: Castlefield Viaduct